Ry-F3/ai-img/README.md

 The purpose of the index.html page is to serve as a two-page application.
 The landing page provides links for navigation or the user can use the conventional side scroll bar to view the website, where it features sections named: about, services, user cases and pricing.
 The get started button navigates to the form.html.

 Unfortunately, the form.html is not fully functional, as I do not possess the necessary skills to create a working form, but I plan to conduct research to learn how to do so in the future.
-As a temporary solution for the project, users will be redirected to https://formdump.codeinstitute.net to submit their inquiries.
+As a temporary solution for the project, users will be redirected to https://formdump.codeinstitute.net to submit their inquiries.<br>

-Screenshots of the final pages below:
+**Screenshots of the final pages below:**

 ![Final-page-1](assets/images/screenshots/final-page-1.png)